MicrosoftDocs/azure-stack-docs/azure-stack/user/gpu-vms-about.md

 ::: moniker range="<=azs-2002"
 > [!WARNING]
 > GPU VMs are not supported in this release.
 You will need to upgrade to Azure Stack Hub 2005 or later.
+In addition, your Azure Stack Hub hardware must have physical GPUs.
 ::: moniker-end
 ## NCv3